open-ephys/gui-docs/source/User-Manual/Plugins/Record-Control.rst

 .. image:: ../../_static/images/plugins/recordcontrol/recordcontrol-01.png
   :alt: Annotated Record Control editor

-|

-.. csv-table:: Allows recording to be automatically toggled on and off by event channels, instead of manually pressing the record button.
+.. csv-table:: Allows recording to be automatically toggled on and off by TTL inputs, instead of manually pressing the record button.
 It can be used to trigger recording using external TTLs, or based on events that are detected in a continuous data stream.
    :widths: 18, 80

    "*Plugin Type*", "Utility"